Finnair

-Finnair is the sixth oldest airline in continuous operation and is consistently listed as one of the safest in the world.
+Founded in 1923, Finnair is one of the oldest airlines in continuous operation and is consistently listed as one of the safest in the world.
 The company's slogans are Designed for you and The Nordic Way.

 History

 Founding

 In 1923, consul Bruno Lucander founded Finnair as Aero O/Y (Aero Ltd).
 The company code, "AY", stands for Aero Osake-yhtiö ("yhtiö" means "company" in Finnish).
 Lucander had previously run the Finnish operations of the Estonian airline Aeronaut.
-In mid-1923, he concluded an agreement with Junkers Flugzeugwerke AG to provide aircraft and technical support in exchange for a 50% ownership in the new airline.
-The charter establishing the company was signed in Helsinki on 12 September 1923, and the company was entered into the trade register on 11 December, 1923.
-The first flight was on 20 March, 1924, from Helsinki to Tallinn, Estonia, on a Junkers F.13 aircraft equipped with floats.
+In mid 1923, he concluded an agreement with Junkers Flugzeugwerke AG to provide aircraft and technical support in exchange for a 50% ownership in the new airline.
+The charter establishing the company was signed in Helsinki on 12 September 1923, and the company was entered into the trade register on 11 December 1923.
+The first flight was on 20 March 1924, from Helsinki to Tallinn, Estonia, on a Junkers F.13 aircraft equipped with floats.
 The seaplane service ended in 1936 following the construction of the first aerodromes in Finland.